communitiesuk/submit-social-housing-lettings-and-sales-data/README.md

 `cf ssh dluhc-core -t -c "/tmp/lifecycle/launcher /home/vcap/app 'rails console' ''"`

+### CI/CD

+When a commit is made to `main` the following Github action jobs are triggered:

+1. Test - RSpec runs our test suite
+2. Deploy - If the Test stage passes, this deploys the app to our Gov PaaS account using the cloudfoundry cli

+When a pull request is opened to `main` only the test stage runs.

 ### Single log submission

 The form for this is driven by a json file in `/config/forms/{start_year}_{end_year}.json`